Why negative keywords are essential to Google Ads performance

 The search terms report

 The search terms report is central to finding irrelevant search terms that triggered your keywords in your Google Ads account.
 This approach is not as effective as it once was, as these days, Google hides a large percentage of the search terms that triggered your keywords.
 Therefore, it is impossible to block these and so there is the potential to waste more money than you should do and there is some despair about this in the PPC community.
 However, it’s vital to regularly review the search terms report and add negative keywords.
+The search terms report can be found in the tree menu on the left of the Google Ads web interface as seen in the screenshot below.
+Campaigns > Insights and reports > Search terms.
+Find out more about the search terms report on Google.

 Screenshot of how to access Google Ads search terms in the web inteface